Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

 * If this is the case, we will be clamping the players battery between 0 and 1 so that they will not be able to increase battery power above 1.0 as well as below 0.
 And then, we will increment the battery power by the variable we created earlier that will be the amount of power added.
-Finally, we will destroy the gameobject so that the player can find the batteries rather than having an unlimited supply of power.
+Finally, we will `Destroy` the gameobject so that the player can find the batteries rather than having an unlimited supply of power.

 ```C#
     private void OnTriggerEnter(Collider other) // when the player enters its trigger